Polyscias scutellaria 'Fabian'

 Create a humidity tray to provide a moist and stable environment for your plant.
 If the surrounding saturation is too low or the heat too high, its foliage may start to brown over and curl, especially in direct sunlight.
 Hose the foliage down from time to time to hydrate the leaves and keep the dust levels down.

-Feed twice a month during the spring and summer and every four to six weeks in their dormancy period.
+Feed every four waters during the growing period and every six in the autumn and winter, using a 'Houseplant' labelled fertiliser.
 Avoid over-supplementation as a combination of excess fertiliser salts and burning roots will significantly affect its overall health.

 If you still can't find the answer to your specific houseplant problem, book a 1-to-1 video call with Joe Bagley to point you in the right direction today.